How Safe Are Motor Scooters in Miami, FL?

 You should seek medical attention right away, even if you don’t believe you’ve sustained any injuries.
 You may not notice symptoms of an injury until days or even weeks after your accident.
 It’s important for a medical professional to confirm you’re unharmed.

-Additionally, you might be able to file a claim to recover compensation for losses resulting from a motor scooter accident.
+Additionally, you might be able to file a claim or lawsuit to recover compensation for losses resulting from a motor scooter accident.
 You’re far more likely to secure compensation if you see a doctor right away.

 A Miami personal injury attorney can strengthen your claim for compensation after a motor scooter accident.
 They can investigate the circumstances of your accident and gather proof about who’s at fault.
 They can evaluate your damages and negotiate with insurers and defense attorneys for a settlement that compensates you for your losses.